Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Warning: Before deploying in production a bot that can generate heavy traffic, please contact ALE.
 Some of the key highlights include:

+### SDK for Node.JS 2.24.0 - STS Version - August 2023

+---

+**3-Delivery Release SDK Breaking Changes**

+-   Warning: From version STS 2.24.0 this file will not be updated any more, because all the informations are now in the changelog file.

 ### SDK for Node.JS 2.23.0 - STS Version - July 2023

 ---